Lynxe-public/Lynxe-article/eng/react-agent-vs-traditional.md

 ## Summary

-The fundamental differences between Agents and traditional programming/Workflow are:
+Overall, we believe that Agents are a new application paradigm that is more future-oriented and worth exploring and trying.

-1. **Different decision-makers**: Agents have AI making decisions, rather than humans designing all logic in advance
+There's an important insight here: Workflow and traditional programming models are actually mutually substitutable relationships, and this competitive substitution relationship has already been fully competed in the era without AI.
+The result is that programming became the preferred choice because of its excellent reusability and extensibility.
+This is also why Workflow, despite lowering the usage threshold, never became mainstream.

-2. **Different flexibility**: Agents can dynamically adjust based on actual conditions, rather than following fixed paths
+Agent's approach is completely different.
+Its decision-making power is completely delegated to the Agent and Prompt, enabling it to solve problems that traditional programming cannot—such as handling uncertainty, dynamically adjusting strategies, understanding natural language intentions, etc. Therefore, Agents are not a simple replacement for traditional programming, but a new paradigm with more opportunities.

-3. **Different thresholds**: Agents only require natural language, greatly lowering the usage threshold
+From an application scenario perspective:

-4. **Different iteration speed**: Agents can achieve business self-closed loops, taking only minutes from discovering a problem to solving it
+- **If you want to enhance AI capabilities in existing systems**, you can use code + toolcall, which provides the best results and guaranteed accuracy.
+This approach is suitable for scenarios requiring precise control and high performance.

-Of course, Agents are not a panacea.
-They are suitable for handling complex, uncertain tasks, but for scenarios requiring precise control and high performance, traditional programming is still a better choice.
+- **If you want users to clearly feel this is an AI-driven innovative product**, then using AI Agents is a better choice.
+This approach is suitable for scenarios requiring handling uncertainty, rapid iteration, and enabling non-technical personnel to complete complex tasks.

 The key is to understand the essence of each approach and choose the most appropriate one based on actual scenarios.
-In many scenarios, Agents can greatly improve efficiency, allowing non-technical personnel to complete complex tasks—this is the core value of Agents.
+The core value of Agents lies in opening up new possibilities, making AI a true decision-maker, not just an executor.